Whitney James Emerson

 RESEARCH AND SCHOLARSHIP

-Journal Article “Boosting Creativity Within the Limits: Choreographing Silence and Sound in Heathers: The Musical” forthcoming in the Spring 2019 edition of The Fight Master.
+Journal Article “Boosting Creativity Within the Limits: Choreographing Silence and Sound in Heathers: The Musical” The Fight Master, Spring 2019.

 Articles under Consideration